Functional renormalization group study of a dissipative Bose--Hubbard model: Conclusion

 To derive these results, we employed a minimal ansatz for the effective action containing a single field harmonic but fully accounting for the frequency dependency of the dissipative kernel.
 While the latter crucially enables the observation of the dissipative fixed point, this leaves open the possibility of systematically improving the method by including higher-order modes.
 This could allow to study the full functional dependency of the dissipative fixed point.

-Overall, our work establishes the FRG as a robust and versatile nonperturbative approach to quantum many-body systems coupled to dissipative environments.
+Overall, our work demonstrates that the FRG provides a robust nonperturbative framework for studying one-dimensional quantum many-body systems with local dissipative couplings.
 Looking ahead, the framework developed here can be extended to explore the effect of dissipation on various phases of quantum matter.